The Cheeky Monkey Media Blog

 Now, the reason I said it was this way is because of the huge changes that Drupal made to version 7 of its platform.
 With an administration toolbar menu built into the top of the site when logged in as an administrator and lots more contextual menus and shortcuts to most common functions, the UI for Drupal has really come a long way.
 Now, Drupal doesn’t automatically take you to a clean and polished dashboard on login, but it definitely organizes things well in the admin menu and is pretty intuitive when it comes to what you are trying to do: organizing the adding of content, the building of the structure of content and the appearance, and general configuration of the site.

-In contrast, you can login to the front end of the Joomla site with an administrative user but you are presented with way fewer options to do anything administratively.
+In contrast, you can log in to the front end of the Joomla site with an administrative user but you are presented with way fewer options to do anything administratively.
 I will leave that up to you as to which you think is better.
 Another difference out of the box is how you add pieces of content to a menu.
 For Drupal, this seems much easier to me as you can decide if the content will be in a menu right when you are creating the content.
-There is a place to adjust the menu title and which menu it will appear and the sorting right in the edit page.
+There is a place to adjust the menu title and which menu it will appear and the sorting right on the edit page.
 For Joomla, this is a 2 step process of creating the article and then creating the menu item that goes with it.

-I will also note that with the next iteration of - Drupal: D8 - it will come with core functionality of a WYSIWYG Editor (this was always available as contributed module before D8) and support for Inline Editing of the content so that you can edit a page's content on the fly and see exactly how the content will look next to all the other contextual content on the page.
+I will also note that the next iteration of – Drupal: D8 – will come with the core functionality of a WYSIWYG Editor (this was always available as a contributed module before D8) and support for Inline Editing of the content so that you can edit a page’s content on the fly and see exactly how the content will look next to all the other contextual content on the page.

 One of the big items that Drupal does very very well out of the box is how you can customize the types of content that you plan on using within your site.
-On a clean install, you get a basic page content type, an article content type and the ability to build as many other types of content that you want in the site.
+On a clean install, you get a basic page content type, an article content type, and the ability to build as many other types of content as you want on the site.
 As well, you can build all kinds of different fields that your content type will ever need to display within the site.
-Whether they be some "event" type that will get dates and location data or "gallery" type content that would include media type fields, basically anything is possible with how Drupal builds things.
+Whether they be some “event” type that will get dates and location data or “gallery” type content that would include media type fields, basically anything is possible with how Drupal builds things.

-Drupal gives you the tools to do whatever you want with your site, lets you decide how you want to build it, and gives you tons of configuration forms to really fine tune how each aspect of it works.
+Drupal gives you the tools to do whatever you want with your site, lets you decide how you want to build it, and gives you tons of configuration forms to really fine-tune how each aspect of it works.
 For example, take the aforementioned content types.
-You can not only decide what fields you want to collect data for each type, but you can fine tune how each field is displayed for editing and displayed to the front end user.
+You can not only decide what fields you want to collect data for each type, but you can fine-tune how each field is displayed for editing and displayed to the front-end user.
 On top of this, there are repeatable view modes for which you can decide which of these fields will be displayed for a content type within different contexts across the site.

-Some of this content creation ability is available from contributed extensions on the Joomla side of things, but you won't get the level of fine tuning and flexibility that Drupal comes with out of the box.
+Some of this content creation ability is available from contributed extensions on the Joomla side of things, but you won’t get the level of fine-tuning and flexibility that Drupal comes with out of the box.
 And, when you start to explore the Drupal community and the contributed modules that can extend this functionality, you really start to see some of the big differences in how advanced Drupal is compared to Joomla.
-To take a look even more at this fieldability and view mode concept in Drupal 7, you will find that not only are the content types really configurable, but users and taxonomies (tags) also have this same level of flexibility.
+To take a look even more at this field ability and view mode concept in Drupal 7, you will find that not only are the content types really configurable but users and taxonomies (tags) also have this same level of flexibility.